 Recapture of Capital Cost Allowance

-However, if your UCC at the end of the above calculation is negative, you have a recapture of CCA.
+If your UCC at the end of the above calculation is negative, you have a recapture of CCA.
 You are required to report this amount as income.

 For example, imagine you have $980 in UCC for class 10, you add nothing to the class, and you dispose of both your tablet and your computer.
 These items were stolen and your excellent insurance policy pays you $1400.
 When you subtract the proceeds of disposition ($1400) from your UCC, the difference is -$420.